tgstation/tgstation/code/modules/reagents/chemistry/readme.md

 		on_mob_add(mob/living/L)
 			Called when the reagent datum is created in the mobs holder.
-			Adding more while they still have some dosn't triger the effect a second time. has to be  at or above 0.1u to run
+			Adding more while they still have some dosen't trigger the effect a second time. has to be  at or above 0.1u to run
 			Happens last in the process

 		on_mob_delete(mob/living/L)
 			Called when the reagent datum is deleted from the mobs holder.
 Note that this does not check if on_mob_add has done anything.
-Saftey check any effect that might stack permanent changes to the mob to make sure you added it!
+Safety check any effect that might stack permanent changes to the mob to make sure you added it!